astuder/dAISy/Firmware/readme.md

 **Upgrade procedure**

 1. Verify that the firmware file is a plain text file.
-The filename should end with .txt.
-The file content should look similar to this:
+The filename must end with .txt and the content of the file should start with text similar to this:
 	~~~~
 	@8000
     5F 14 21 83 82 93 86 27 09 24 92 83 86 27 82 93